 Chocolate Covered Peanut Butter Footballs are a fun game day treat.
 Creamy peanut butter shaped footballs dipped in dark chocolate and topped with white chocolate “laces”, these easy footballs are the perfect tailgate dessert!

 If you like peanut butter balls (aka buckeyes), you’ll love them even more when they’re dressed up for game day as footballs!

-I am not much for sports but I am a fan of creating a football themed food menu.
+I am not much for sports but I am a fan of creating a football themed food menu (check out my collection of crockpot tailgate recipes).
 Give me all the snacks!

 After a spread of appetizers and savory (often spicy) game day food, this football shaped dessert is the perfect ending to the meal.

 Why you’ll love these Peanut Butter Footballs 🏈

 - They’re adorable – even if you don’t like football, everyone can appreciate football shaped desserts!

 - They’re no-bake, which means they’re easy.

 - They can be made ahead of time.